Fixed Points of Parking Functions: The Zeta Map

 \subsection{The Sweep Map}

 In this section, we relate the zeta map on $(m,n)$-parking words to the sweep map on $(m,n)$-Dyck paths.

 Having fixed $m$ and $n$ coprime, define the \defn{level} of a step of a lattice path in $\ZZ \times \ZZ$ to be the level of its north/west endpoint.
-In~\cite{armstrong2015sweep}, Armstrong, Loehr, and Warrington defined the \defn{sweep map} on $(m,n)$-Dyck paths by \emph{sorting} the steps of a given path by their levels.\footnote{This is a special case of the general definition of the sweep map, which is on general lattice paths in an $N$-dimensional box.} See~\Cref{fig:sweep} for an example.
-One can visualize this procedure geometrically as a \emph{sweep} of the line ${\mathcal H}_{\mathbf{a},k}:=\{\mathbf{x}:\mathbf{x} \bullet (m,n)=k\}$ up from $k=0$ to $k=\infty$, as illustrated in~\Cref{fig:ratpaths} for $(m,n)=(4,7)$.
+In~\cite{armstrong2015sweep}, Armstrong, Loehr, and Warrington defined the \defn{sweep map} on $(m,n)$-Dyck paths by \emph{sorting} the steps of a given path by their levels, that is to say, we reorder the steps of the path by increasing order of level.\footnote{This is a special case of the general definition of the sweep map, which is on general lattice paths in an $N$-dimensional box.} See~\Cref{fig:sweep} for an example.
+One can visualize this procedure geometrically as a \emph{sweep} of the line ${\mathcal H}_{\mathbf{a},k}:=\{\mathbf{x}:\mathbf{x} \cdot (m,n)=k\}$ up from $k=0$ to $k=\infty$, as illustrated in~\Cref{fig:ratpaths} for $(m,n)=(4,7)$.

 It is not hard to argue that the sweep map sends an $(m,n)$-Dyck path to another $(m,n)$-Dyck path~\cite[Theorem 6.7]{thomas2015sweeping}, but invertibility is considerably more difficult.
 The sweep map and its various generalizations were first shown to be bijective by Thomas and Williams in~\cite{thomas2015sweeping}.